gradkell/dbsign-examples/java/dbsign-signature-library/README.md

 The function is almost identical for signature verification.

-There are also functions in the API for inserting, fetching, and deleting database records for DBsign's DTBS-ID feature.
-The DTBS-ID feature allows the host application to use the database to communicate potentially large DTBS blocks to the DBsign Server via database tables.
-There are also API helper functions for obtaining database connections from a JNDI `javax.sql.DataSource` and also just creating connections using a JDBC driver.

 Here is an example of making a user-id mode derived signature on some text data:

 ```